02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Blast Radius if Compromised Very High (Full System) Limited (Sandbox)

-Pricing -- Which One Offers Better Value?
+Pricing — Which Offers Better Value?

 OpenClaw Pricing

-• The software itself: 100% free (MIT License)
+• Software: 100% Free (MIT License)

 • Actual costs: Depend on the LLM API you choose

-• Claude API -- approximately $50-150/month (depending on token volume)
+• Claude API — approximately $50-150/month (depending on Token volume)

-• GPT-4o API -- approximately $30-100/month
+• GPT-4o API — approximately $30-100/month

-• Local Model (Ollama/Llama) -- $0 completely free, but requires a sufficiently powerful GPU
+• Local Model (Ollama/Llama) — $0 completely free, but requires a sufficiently powerful GPU

 Cowork Pricing

-• Claude Max: $100-200/month -- more usage, suitable for heavy workloads
+• Claude Max: $100-200/month — higher usage limits, suited for heavy use

-• Claude Team: $30/user/month -- for organizations, includes Admin Console
+• Claude Team: $30/user/month — for organizations, includes Admin Console

-• Claude Enterprise: Custom pricing -- includes Zero Data Retention, SSO, Admin Controls
+• Claude Enterprise: Custom pricing — includes Zero Data Retention, SSO, Admin Controls

-Usage Scenario Monthly Cost Notes
+Usage Model Monthly Cost Notes

 OpenClaw + Claude API ~$50-150 High quality, but expensive

-Cowork Pro $20 Pay and use immediately, limited usage
+Cowork Pro $20 Pay and use immediately; limited usage

-Cowork Team (10 users) $300 $30 x 10 users + Admin Console
+Cowork Team (10 people) $300 $30 x 10 people + Admin Console

-Installation -- Which One Is Easier?
+Installation — Which Is Easier?

 Installing OpenClaw

-• Recommended to run via Docker for better isolation
+• Recommended to run via Docker for better Isolation

 Installing Cowork